Pasupureddy-Mamatha/IPL-Analysis-Dashboard-2008-2025-using-Power-BI/README.md

 # IPL-Analysis-Dashboard-2008-2025-using-Power-BI
+## Project Objective
-This project analyzes IPL data from 2008 to 2025 to understand team performance, player achievements, and season trends.
-An interactive Power BI dashboard shows champions, runners-up, points table, cap winners, and key stats.
-Users can select a season to view complete summaries.
+This project focuses on analyzing Indian Premier League (IPL) data from 2008 to 2025 to understand team performance, player achievements, season trends, and match outcomes.
+An interactive Power BI dashboard was developed to visualize key insights such as champions, runner-ups, points table, orange cap and purple cap statistics, total matches, sixes, fours, venues, and centuries for each season.
+The dashboard allows users to select a season and instantly view complete performance summaries in one place.